Chad-Mowbray/basicServer/README.md

 Do we have a better idea of how the database is constructed?

-Feel free to play around some more on your own.
-But for now, we're going to turn away from the deleberately weak David to the Goliath of the internet: Google.
+This is just a taste for now, but feel free to play around some more on your own.

+Now we're going to turn away from the deleberately weak David to the Goliath of the internet: Google.

 But Google is a friendly Goliath.
-Let's say hi:
+We can even coax it into saying "hi" to us:

 ```javascript
 alert('hi')